enigmaneering/hello-world/enigma0/E0S4 - Neural Servers.md

         }
     }()

-Moving down from there we reach our potential function, we simply stops future impulses when the server is already running on that neural endpoint
+Moving down from there we reach our potential function, which simply stops future impulses when the server is already running on that neural endpoint

     func Potential(imp *std.Impulse) bool {